Brooks Koepka Net Worth: His Career Wins, Brand Deals And More

 Answer: As of June 2023, Brooks Koepka has won five major titles, including two US Golf Open titles and three PGA Championships.

 Answer: Since 2022, Brooks Koepka has earned over USD 15 million in winnings from LIV Golf events.
-In addition, Koepka received a signing bonus of around USD 150 million when he joined LIV Golf.
+In addition to this, Koepka received a signing bonus of around USD 150 million when he joined LIV Golf.

-Answer: Even though Nike discontinued manufacturing golf equipment, they continue to sponsor Brooks Koepka's apparels and footwear.
+Answer: Even though Nike discontinued manufacturing golf equipment, they continue to sponsor Brooks Koepka's apparel and footwear.